 Karen grew up in the family boatyard.
 She was constantly on the water during her childhood.
 Karen's first paid job was at a neighborhood boatyard, as well as the unpaid labor at the family boatyard and sail loft.
-Within a week of graduation she joined the Maryland State Police where her career spanned 22 years and numerous assignments across the State.
+Within a week of graduation she joined the Maryland State Police where her career spanned 22 years and numerous assignments across the State of Maryland.
 Being a detail oriented person with a tenacious attitude, she specialized in investigations for most of her State Police career.
-Even before retirement, Karen inspected boats with her dad, Chuck.
+Even before retirement, Karen inspected boats with her dad, Chuck Wiley.
 Karen holds a 50 ton USCG Merchant Mariner (Captain) credential and is rated for sailing and towing.

 In her spare time, Karen races sailboats and Chesapeake Bay Log Canoes and enjoys fishing and boating.
 Her family has been sailing worldwide for generations.
 Her daughter, Kate is a knowledgeable seaman and helps with the business when not at school or traveling.
 Haus is pretty worthless but he is great company.